 Swiss Pharma International AG filed actions in the District Court of The Hague (on January 11, 2016) and the German Patents Court (on March 3, 2016) to invalidate the Dutch and German counterparts of our European Patent Number 1 485 127 ("Administration of agents to treat inflammation"), which was issued in June 2011 and concerns administration of natalizumab (TYSABRI) to treat MS. The patent expires in February 2023.
-In July 2017 the District Court of The Hague ruled that the Dutch counterpart of the patent is invalid.
-We have a right of appeal.
+In July 2017 the District Court of The Hague ruled that the Dutch counterpart of the patent is invalid and we have appealed.
 A hearing has been scheduled in the German action for early 2018.